-David is a partner in Stewarts’ Financial Crime department.
-His prior role as the Group Senior Sanctions Officer for a private bank, combined with extensive financial crime experience in private practice, results in David being expertly placed to advise on the legal, regulatory, commercial and practical aspects of sanctions, fraud, corruption, money laundering, market manipulation, market abuse and insider trading.
-David has a reputation for providing commercial, pragmatic advice and is particularly adept in conducting internal investigations.
+David is a partner and Head of Stewarts’ Financial Crime team.
+His prior role as the Group Senior Sanctions Officer for a private bank, combined with extensive financial crime and investigations experience in private practice, results in David being expertly placed to advise on the legal, regulatory, commercial and practical aspects of sanctions, fraud, corruption, money laundering, market manipulation, market abuse and insider trading.
+David has a reputation for providing commercial, pragmatic advice and is particularly adept in conducting internal investigations and representing corporates and individuals in global regulatory investigations.
+He also has an excellent grasp of data privacy considerations and e-discovery solutions.

-Before honing his extensive experience in international sanctions in a banking environment, David worked for several years in the financial crime team at Eversheds Sutherland.
-His expertise includes conducting internal bribery and corruption investigations for domestic and multinational companies, and advising and dealing with money laundering risks and issues.
-He successfully advises and defends in matters concerning the FCA, SFO, HMRC, NCA, CPS and the DOJ in the USA.
+Before honing his extensive experience in international sanctions and internal and regulatory investigations in a banking environment, David worked for several years in the Corporate Crime and Investigations team at an international law firm.
+His expertise includes conducting internal bribery and corruption investigations for domestic and multinational companies, representing traders investigated for market manipulation, and advising and dealing with sanctions and money laundering risks and issues.
+He successfully advises and defends in matters concerning the FCA, SFO, HMRC, NCA, CPS, OFSI and the DOJ, SEC and OFAC in the USA.

-David brings expertise in international sanctions at a level usually found only within financial institutions, advising individuals, banks and corporates regarding their obligations in doing business around the world, where there may be a possible sanctions or other financial crime exposure.
+David brings expertise in international sanctions at a level usually found only within financial institutions, advising individuals, banks and corporates on their obligations and exposure when conducting business globally.

-David successfully represented senior individuals in relation to the SFOs investigations into both Barclays’ 2008 Qatari capital raising and the misreporting of profits by Tesco Stores Ltd. He also represented an individual in the DOJ and FBI’s investigation into manipulation of global foreign exchange markets, as well as acting in a Metropolitan Police bribery investigation into an energy and assets support company.
-David recently advised and defended Martin King, director of the Tech Unicorn “Ve”, in an HMRC prosecution relating to a corporate tax scheme.
+David successfully represented senior individuals in relation to the SFOs investigations into both Barclays’ 2008 Qatari capital raising and the misreporting of profits by Tesco Stores Ltd. He also represented an individual in the FCA, DOJ, SEC and FBI’s investigation into manipulation of global foreign exchange markets, and acted in a Metropolitan Police bribery investigation into an energy and assets support company.
+David successfully defended Martin King, director of the Tech Unicorn “Ve”, in an HMRC prosecution relating to a corporate tax scheme.

 David has led on numerous internal investigations for multinational companies, including for: